Anti-hTLR4-IgG

 mabg-htlr4-2

-Human TLR4 Neutralization - Monoclonal Mouse IgG1
+Human TLR4 Neutralization Antibody - Monoclonal Mouse IgG1

 Anti-hTLR4-IgG (clone W7C11) is a neutralizing monoclonal antibody specific for human Toll-like receptor 4 (hTLR4, CD284).
 It has been produced in hybridoma cells and purified by affinity chromatography.
 This antibody has been selected for its ability to efficiently neutralize the biological activity of hTLR4.